 Travel Pay from Federal Grant Funds

-As summer approaches, many staff will plan to attend professional development to get ready for next year!
+One of the best things about summer is the opportunity for new learning in the form of various workshops or conferences.
+Professional development that supports your improvement plans and is part of an ongoing goal can often be supported by federal funds.
 If you are considering funding travel for PD out of federal grant funds, please read today’s article to refresh or familiarize yourself with the rules for paying travel out of federal grants.
 You can avoid mishaps with reimbursements by knowing the rules/maximum allowable amounts and communicating them to the traveler in advance.

 Current Reimbursement Rates